 An assessment of the rehabilitation sites against completion criteria targets is provided in Table 6.
 Completion criteria has been taken from the EMO Offset Rehabilitation Plan 2020 - 2022 (2019).
-These completion criteria targets were modified in this Offset Rehabilitation Plan and are different to what has been presented in previous reports.
-Therefore, this table presents an assessment for 2021 monitoring only, and all previous years monitoring assessments can be found in Appendix C.
+All previous years monitoring assessments can be found in Appendix C.

-The plant density (m2) met the completion criteria at four sites.
-Species richness (25m2) met the completion criteria at five sites and for vegetation cover (%) completion criteria was met at four sites.
+The plant density (m2) met the completion criteria at three sites.
+Species richness (25m2) met the completion criteria at eight sites, this had increased from five sites in 2021.
+Vegetation cover (%) completion criteria was met at four sites.
 No sites met completion criteria for relative weed cover, this is due to the analogue sites having no weeds present, however no WoNS or declared plants were present so they met these criteria.